Ranil Jayawardena: Parliamentary career

 At the 2015 general election, Jayawardena was elected to Parliament as MP for North East Hampshire with 65.9% of the vote and a majority of 29,916.
 During the election, the candidate for the UK Independence Party was suspended after making a death threat towards Jayawardena.

 In his maiden speech, Jayawardena outlined his belief in the rule of law, in human rights and in equality before the law being matched by equality in opportunity, and that rights must be balanced by responsibilities.
+He set out that "human rights were not conceived in 1998" referencing Britain's long-standing protections for individuals dating back to the Magna Carta, to which his constituency had a connection.

 In December 2015, he voted to support Prime Minister David Cameron's plans to carry out airstrikes against ISIL targets in Syria.
 In the 2015–17 parliament, he was part of the Home Affairs Committee and the International Trade Committee.

 Jayawardena supported Brexit in the 2016 Brexit referendum.

 Jayawardena in February 2017 publicly continued to support local issues that he had supported as a councillor such as protecting weekly bin collections.

 At the snap 2017 general election, Jayawardena was re-elected as MP for North East Hampshire with a decreased vote share of 65.5% and a decreased majority of 27,772.

-In June 2017, he shut down his Twitter account after labelling it as "a platform full of trolls, extremists – and worse".
+After the election, in June 2017, he shut down his Twitter account after labelling it as "a platform full of trolls, extremists – and worse".

-In January 2018, Jayawardena was made Parliamentary Private Secretary to the ministerial team at the Department for Work and Pensions.
+In January 2018, Jayawardena was made Parliamentary Private Secretary to the Department for Work and Pensions.
 He was made Parliamentary Private Secretary to the Ministry of Justice in September 2018, but resigned from this post in November 2018 in protest at the government's proposed Brexit deal.

-In March 2019, Jayawardena was one of 21 MPs who voted against the teaching of LGBT-inclusive relationship and sex education in English schools.
-He explained his vote as supporting parents' rights to choose their children's education.
+In March 2019, he sought to protect parental rights to withdraw children from compulsory relationship and sex education in English schools.

 Jayawardena supported Boris Johnson in the 2019 leadership election.
 In the same year, he was appointed as a Vice Chairman of the Conservative Party.
 At the 2019 general election, Jayawardena was again re-elected with a decreased vote share of 59.5% and a decreased majority of 20,211.

-In May 2020, he was appointed Deputy Chairman of the Conservative Party.
+In February 2020, he was appointed Deputy Chairman of the Conservative Party and, in March 2020, he was appointed to the Panel of Chairs in the House of Commons.
 In May 2020, he was appointed as Minister for International Trade, at the Department for International Trade, by Boris Johnson following the resignation of Conor Burns.